AaltoSciComp/python-for-scicomp/content/pandas.rst

     df['Number of Rabbits'] = df['Generation'].apply(fib)

-Note that the numpy precisision for integers caps at int64 while python ints are unbounded -- limited by memory size.
+Note that the numpy precision for integers caps at int64 while python ints are unbounded -- limited by memory size.
 Thus, the result from fibonacci(99) would be erroneous when using numpy ints.
 The type of df['Number of Rabbits'][99] given by both functions above is in fact <class 'int'>.